 SAP Data Services or SAP BODS (SAP Business Objects Data Services)

 SAP Data Services is a data integration and ETL application that enables users to develop and run workflows to extract data from pre-defined sources called Data Stores that include applications, flat files, Web services and databases.
 DS (Data Services) allows for various mechanisms to use SAP ECC as a source to extract data.
 It’s integration with SAP LT Replication Server (SLT) enables delta extraction from SAP and non-SAP source tables, with Trigger-based technology, allowing for Change Data Capture to transfer deltas from the source table.
 SAP BODS is extremely flexible, supports multiple users and enables scripting with rich sets of functions.
 It supports a wide range of sources and targets.
 It enables SAP data extraction with SAP extractors.
 Users can also expose CDS views as an OData Service to extract data.
-Learn about SAP SLT Replication using ODP
+About SAP BODS

 An SAP extractor is a program in SAP ERP that is geared for SAP BW Business Content.
 It has all the logic that can be used to extract data in an SAP source system and transfer it to an SAP BW or BI system.
 It can be activated to capture and prepare data through an exact structure to transfer it to SAP BW (SAP Business Warehouse).
 The SAP extractors can be used to transfer data from various SAP sources like an SAP ECC system, a CRM system, an SRM system etc. Extract SAP data using ADSOs and BW Queries